 I believe adequate health care should be a right for every American.
 Health care is an issue that concerns every one of us, regardless of what we look like or where we come from.
 We all want what is best for the health and well-being of ourselves and our families.
 I was proud to vote for the Affordable Care Act (ACA) in 2010.
 Since its enactment, the law has given millions of Americans access to health care coverage.
 Thanks to the ACA, insurance companies can no longer deny coverage based on pre-existing conditions, young people can stay on their parents’ health plan until they turn 26, and all insurance plans must cover health care basics like emergency room visits, hospital stays, and prescription drugs.
 No law is ever perfect, and now we need to work together in a bipartisan way to strengthen and improve the Affordable Care Act.

 My Work on Health Care

-WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) issued the following statement on the failure of the skinny repeal in the Senate:
+Washington, D.C. – Today, Congressman Bill Foster (D-IL) issued the following statement in support of the FY2022 Budget Resolution:

 Washington, D.C. – Today, Congressman Bill Foster (IL-11) announced that the House Appropriations Subcommittees have advanced all 10 funding requests Congressman Foster submitted as part of the Member-designated Community Project Funding Program.